-Drip irrigation is a low-pressure, low-volume watering system that delivers water to home landscapes in a variety of methods, including dripping, spraying and streams.
+Drip irrigation is a low-pressure, low-volume lawn and garden watering system that delivers water to home landscapes in a variety of methods.

-By keeping the roots moist but not soaked, you use less water than other irrigation techniques.
+Though a drip, spray or stream, a drip irrigation system keeps roots moist, but not soaked, using less water than other irrigation techniques.

 You can hide much of the system under a layer of mulch as long as you keep any part that emits water on top of the mulch to prevent clogging.
-You can also run the system on top of the soil or mulch, allowing the plants to conceal it as they grow and spread.
+The system can also run on top of the soil or mulch, allowing the plants to conceal it as they grow and spread.